Coeliac disease and coronavirus (COVID-19)

 Are children with coeliac disease in a clinical risk group?

-Children with coeliac disease aged under 16 years are not expected to be routinely offered a COVID-19 booster during the Autumn booster campaign.
+Children with coeliac disease aged under 16 years are not expected to be routinely offered a COVID-19 booster during the Spring Booster Campaign.
 This is because coeliac disease is not listed as an example condition associated with reduced spleen function for children.
 If you have a child with coeliac disease and are concerned, speak with your local healthcare team.
 They are best placed to provide individual advice.

 Still have questions?
 Read some FAQs answered by one of our Health Advisory Council experts: Paediatric Gastroenterologist, Dr Peter Gillett.